 The Strengthening Student Advising Initiative reinvented the advising process and built a framework focused on the student experience.
 Outcomes included mandatory advising for freshman students, pairing first year advisors with faculty advisors to create an advising team, ongoing advisor professional development, and adapting new student registration.
-This model has continued to mature over the past four years and has included system updates to support academic planning and hiring an additional advisor through Student Success Endowment funds which allows all degree-seeking students with 28 or less credit hours and those that are not in good academic standing to participate in the mandatory advising model.
+This model has continued to mature over the past six years and has included system updates to support academic planning and hiring an additional advisor through Student Success Endowment funds which allows all degree-seeking students with 28 or less credit hours and those that are not in good academic standing to participate in the mandatory advising model.

 In 2022-23, a Career Education and Outreach Coordinator was hired to provide support and guidance to prospective and current students for the purpose of increasing knowledge and confidence levels regarding major and career choices.
 The position provides a variety of career exploration and career development activities.
 Some of the services include one-on-one career assessments with follow-up support, job shadow database, and career exploration workshops.
+During the 2023-24 academic year, Career Services began utilizing the YouScience assessment, a comprehensive, science-backed approach to career exploration that helps students identify their unique strengths, talents, and potential.
+This personalized, aptitude-based assessment combines cognitive ability testing with interest profiling to create a detailed, data-driven profile of a student's abilities and preferences.
+This allows individuals to explore career pathways that align with their strengths, leading to higher satisfaction and success in their professional lives.
+The results are actionable, providing clear, customized recommendations for careers, educational pathways, and skill development, making the assessment a powerful tool for students, job seekers, and career changers.